PACCommunity/insight-pac-ui/README.md

 ## Note

-For more details about the [Insight API](https://github.com/dashpay/insight-api-dash) configuration and end-points, go to [Insight API GitHub repository](https://github.com/dashpay/insight-api-dash).
+For more details about the [Insight API](https://github.com/PACCommunity/insight-pac-api) configuration and end-points, go to [Insight API GitHub repository](https://github.com/PACCommunity/insight-pac-api).

 ## Contribute

-Contributions and suggestions are welcomed at the [Insight UI Dash GitHub repository](https://github.com/dashpay/insight-ui-dash).
+Contributions and suggestions are welcomed at the [Insight UI $PAC GitHub repository](https://github.com/PACCommunity/insight-pac-ui).

 ## License